 A student who has attained the minimum institutional GPA and the minimum cumulative GPA (as indicated by the table above) by the end of the first semester on probation will be removed from probation.
 Once a student is placed on probation, the student will be allowed to continue enrollment if academic progress is demonstrated by achieving a semester GPA of 2.0 or higher or a cumulative GPA equal to or greater than that required by the total number of hours attempted for satisfactory academic progress (see table).
 A student who earns a 2.0 GPA for the term on probation but who does not raise his or her cumulative GPA to meet satisfactory academic progress as outlined on the above table, will be allowed to remain enrolled on continued academic probation.
+Any student placed on academic probation is required to take ID-121 and pass the course with a minimum grade of C. Failure to complete ID-121 will result in academic suspension.
 While on probationary status, the student must achieve a semester GPA of 2.0 or higher or a cumulative GPA equal to or greater than that required for minimum standards for satisfactory academic progress to avoid suspension.

-Prior to registration for each semester in which a student is on Academic Probation, the student must first meet with a Student Success Center staff member to develop an Academic Recovery Plan for achieving the required level of academic success.
-After meeting with a Student Success Center staff member, the student must meet with his/her advisor and the department chair.
+Prior to registration for each semester in which a student is on Academic Probation, the student must first attend a meeting with a Student Success Center staff.
+After attending the meeting with the Student Success Center, the student must meet with his/her advisor to develop an Academic Recover Plan for achieving the required level of academic success.
 After submitting the approved plan to the University Registrar, the student will be permitted to register.
 Some students are admitted on Academic Probation and must meet requirements as stated in their letters of acceptance.